Ownership of Miracleman: Eclipse Comics

 During this impasse Pacific Comics folded, and their assets were purchased by Eclipse Comics co-founder Dean Mullaney.
 Davis was initially still reluctant, especially considering Eclipse made what he felt were derisory offers, but eventually tired of bitter phone-calls with Skinn and Moore and handed his share to Leach.
 Davis' permission was still required to reprint his work for the Eclipse series; the artist has stated he never gave consent; while Moore has said the title was delayed while he tried to ascertain if the correct authorisation had been arranged by the publisher, Miracleman #1 was released on 16 July 1985.
 Both the story and the characters were renamed to avoid further legal attention from Marvel.
 In early 1986 Eclipse would buy out the perceived shares owned by Skinn and Leach, leading to a situation with the publisher believing they owned 2/3rds of the property and Moore 1/3rd.

 Skinn, Leach, Davis and Moore have all gone on the record to say they were not correctly paid by Eclipse, with Skinn noted that Anglo also went unpaid for reprints of his work.
 After wrapping up his acclaimed run on the series in Miracleman #16, Moore handpicked Neil Gaiman as his successor and gave him his perceived share, which the new writer then split with artist Mark Buckingham.
-Gaiman would later also note Eclipse's poor record with payments, noting he and Buckingham eventually adopted a system whereby they would not start work on an issue until they had been paid for the next as an explanation for the supposedly bimonthly title's frequent delays.
+Gaiman would later also note Eclipse's poor record with payments, noting he and Buckingham eventually adopted a system whereby they would not start work on an issue until they had been paid for the previous one as an explanation for the supposedly bimonthly title's frequent delays.
 For her part, Eclipse editor-in-chief Catherine Yronwode would use Miracleman #24's letters column to accuse Skinn of not passing on payments to creators, and falsely representing himself as agent of cover artist Mick Austin - something Skinn denied.

-Despite Miracleman itself being a commercial and critical success a mixture of the mid-1990s evolution of the direct market distribution system, an audit initated by Toren Smith that revealed fraudulent accounting and the fractious divorce of Mullaney and Yronwoode led to Eclipse collapsing in 1994.
-The company had complete versions of both Miracleman #25 and the first issue of spinoff Miracleman Triumphant but due to their parlous financial state no printer would extend them credit.
-Claiming she was worried about Mulvaney's erratic behaviour, she returned the artwork to the creators.
+Despite Miracleman itself being a commercial and critical success a mixture of the mid-1990s evolution of the direct market distribution system, an audit initiated by Toren Smith that revealed fraudulent accounting and the fractious divorce of Mullaney and Yronwoode led to Eclipse collapsing in 1994.
+The company had complete versions of both Miracleman #25 and the first issue of spinoff Miracleman Triumphant at the time, but due to their uncertain financial state, no printer would extend them credit enabling the issues to be published.
+Claiming she was worried about Mullaney's erratic behaviour, Yronwode returned the artwork to the creators.